dart-archive/bazel/README.md

 > Have a suggestion to make this better?
 [File an issue][file-issue].

-Our Bazel package publishes a `bazelify` command that takes an existing pub package and automatically generates a Bazel worskpace: full of extensions, macros, rules, and more.
+Our Bazel package publishes a `bazelify` command that takes an existing pub package and automatically generates a Bazel workspace: full of extensions, macros, rules, and more.

 ### Installation